straub/devassassin/README.md

 devassassin
 ===========

-One blaster, one dart, one target.
+One blaster, one dart, one victor.